Carmen Sandiego: The Secret of the Stolen Drums

 Carmen Sandiego: The Secret of the Stolen Drums is a 2004 action-adventure video game developed by A2M and published by BAM!
 Entertainment (European distribution being handled by Acclaim Entertainment) under license by The Learning Company.
 The game is based on the Carmen Sandiego series and features Cole Gannon along with Jules Argent, Shadow Hawkins and the Chief of Where in the World Is Carmen Sandiego?
 Treasures of Knowledge.
+The game was originally scheduled to be released in the U.S. on December 12, 2003, but was delayed by almost nine months; it did, however, get released in the PAL region on March 5, 2004.

+Gameplay

 This game is the first in the Carmen Sandiego series to give the player complete control of a character in a 3D world.
 The avatar, ACME agent Cole Gannon, must maneuver through multiple stages including a museum in New York City, the beaches of New Zealand, the palace in Bangkok, Machu Picchu, and five other exotic locations.
 The player fights against Carmen's robots and spirits to prevent her from stealing a beautiful diamond, the repository of all the knowledge of the nations.
 The game also features an in-game PDA system in which Shadow and Jules can send "video mail".

 Reception

-The game received a mixed to negative response.
-It has a score of 57 on Metacritic for the Gamecube version and 53 for the Xbox version.
+The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
+A lot of magazines gave the game mixed reviews while it was still in development.